Alexander Space Race Reverb

 Turn the Reverb knob to select the function for the Neo Footswitch – Counterclockwise for ramp, center for preset select.

-Turn the Space knob to set AutoTrails – counterclockwise for no trails, clockwise for longer trails settings.
+The Space knob sets AutoTrails – counterclockwise for no trails, clockwise for longer trails settings.
 Fully clockwise will leave the trails on at all times.

-Turn the Mix knob to select the Foot Switch Ramp speed – Lower LED blue slow, lower LED violet medium, lower LED red fast.
+Use the Mix knob to select the Foot Switch Ramp speed.
+The lower LED is blue for slow, violet medium and red when fast.

 Turn the Tweak knob to set the main LED brightness.